2011 Southeast Asia

 First I went to Burma (Myanmar) for almost a month, then to Thailand for 2 months and 10 days and finally to Laos, also for one month.
 My initial calculation was wrong because during the four months I also wanted to go to Cambodia, Vietnam and the Emirates even though it would have significantly shortened my trip around the above listed countries.
 I therefore decided that to not to hurry and instead get to know very well only those countries that I really had the time for.
 My time spent in Asia gave me an opportunity to gain a very good knowledge of the countries I visited, without a feeling that I missed something.

-This situation reminds me about Japanese tourists who are able to “see” up to 7 countries in just one month and they believe that they really got to know them.They take pictures from the bus, they “explore” the bus station and they leave the country without even knowing it.
-I personally call them “the collectors of exotic visas”, what I do not advise to anyone.
+This situation reminds me of Japanese tourists who are able to ‘see’ up to 7 countries in just one month, and they believe that they really got to know them.They take pictures from the bus, they “explore” the bus station and they leave the country without even knowing it.
+I personally call them “the collectors of exotic visas”, what I do not advise to anyone

 I must admit that since 2004 when I was in Burma for the last time the country has improved a little bit and I suspect that it would steadily go forward.

 Burma amazed me with its wealth of golden pagodas and many impressions of Buddha.
 First I visited the main city of Yangon and the impressive temple complex called Shwedagon Paya pagoda.
 Yangon is always the first place to visit what allows explorers that get the feeling of Myanmar.
 Then I went to see the golden rock pagoda in Kyaiktiyo which also proved to be a beautiful mountain adventure and allowed me to get to know the rural life of the people of Myanmar.
 According to the legend the golden pagoda on a small rock does not fall into the abyss because there is a hair of Buddha himself under the rock, what retains a perfect balance.
 Burma is one of my favourite countries and even though I could list a lot of beautiful places I will mention only a few.